alixdecr/PRAB/structural-characteristics/structural-characteristics.md

 - `OpenAPI URL`: The URL leading to the reference that was used to find/generate the OpenAPI specification.

 - `Chart Number`: The number associated with the API name in the research paper.

+Additionally, cells in the table are highlighted with different colors:

+- `GREEN`: The API is valid (exists, contains a reference, etc.) and contains an OpenAPI specification.

+- `ORANGE`: The API is valid, but no OpenAPI specification was found.
+Certain orange APIs are still analyzed regarding the structural characteristics (see column `Chart Number`).

+- `RED`: The API is is invalid (does not exist, was not found, was anonymized, etc.).